uktrade/data-hub-frontend/README.md

     docker run -it -p 6379:6379 redis:3.2
     ```

-8.
+9. Go to the Django admin site for your relevant environment and get an access token by adding the following path `/add-access-token/` to the URL.
+Add a frontend environment variable `OAUTH2_DEV_TOKEN` and set this as equal to the access token.

-9. Start the node server
+10. Start the node server

     **In production mode:**